 Schools are large generators of discards – in the cafeteria, classrooms, staff rooms, and during after-school programs.
 We believe that, in order to collectively create change in behavior towards waste and waste reduction, we need to educate all people on each school campus on the importance of the 5 Rs:

 Students, administrators, staff, and parents can have an outsized community impact, as they can influence their families and people around them to recycle and compost correctly!

 The Napa Valley Unified School District (NVUSD) collectively is the largest generator of discards in the City of Napa.
 Currently NVUSD is on an upward trajectory and is now over 50% waste diversion, with a goal to reach 75%.
 All NVUSD schools offer recycling and compost collection in the cafeteria and bathrooms.
 The next step to implement is in classrooms – where paper towels, tissues and food scraps can be collected.

 Private schools are also requred to recycle and compost, and many in Napa are already doing a great job.
-If your school – public or private – does not have compost collection, or needs assistance to improve the recycling and composting program, please contact our school recycling specialist to schedule a waste assessment.
+If your school – public or private – does not have compost collection, or needs assistance to improve the recycling and composting program, please contact us to schedule a waste assessment.

 School recycling & composting FAQs:

 Who should I contact for a school or class presentation?